IBMDataScience/sample-notebooks/Local-2.1/notebooks/readme.md

-# Watson Studio on Cloud Pak for Data sample notebooks
+# Watson Studio on Watson Studio Local 2.1 sample notebooks

 With the IBM Watson Studio Notebook editor, you can create Python, Scala, and R notebooks to analyze your data.
 For more information see TBD.